 Some resorts are better than others at this.
 Mirage is one of the best in our experience and, luckily, they have a lot to offer in terms of ‘freebies’ (shows, dolphin habitat and secret garden, great rooms, etc).

 Update on free shows (regular shows, not the most popular ones): you can get free shows in the way described below) but it’s not a guarantee; some timeshare presentations tell you upfront (as to what you get) and, if they are not clear, I would simply walk away to the next offer).
 Vegas is still a place where you can have a great time at a reasonable price, but (unlike in the ‘good old days’) you have to be really careful and … Experienced.
 If not experienced, you need to research many sources online ahead of time.
 Don’t listen to one bell only; and remember: Vegas is always evolving and changing, and so are the resorts’ policies.
-Make sure that what you read is updated.
+Make sure that what you read is updated and phone before booking asking all the questions you want.
 The following is the general overview on how to get free stuff in Vegas.

 There are ways you can enjoy the best Vegas shows without breaking the bank account, so to speak.
 Discounted Vegas show tickets are a good way to do so.